 The term $p^{\rm GW}_{\rm det}(D_L |I)$ describes the probability that a \ac{GW} event at $D_L$ will be detected.
 The other term $p_0^{\rm c}(z | I)$ describes the probability that a galaxy is at redshift $z$ and can be calculated with

-\citep{Zhu:2021aat, Zhu:2021bpp}, where $\Delta z$ is a smoothing interval which needs to be much larger than the typical redshift scale of a galaxy cluster, and the expression of the integrand $p_0(z', \alpha, \delta | \vec{H}, I)$ is shown in Equation (\ref{eq:prior_totgalaxy}).
+\citep{Zhu:2021aat, Zhu:2021bpp}, where $\Delta z$ is a smoothing interval that needs to be much larger than the typical redshift scale of a galaxy cluster, and the expression of the integrand $p_0(z', \alpha, \delta | \vec{H}, I)$ is shown in Equation (\ref{eq:prior_totgalaxy}).